 The military requests, and is entitled to, the names, telephone numbers, and addresses of high school juniors and seniors, unless the parent, guardian or eligible student checks Box C in the high school portion of this form.
-The military typically requests this information in the fall semester of each academic year.
+The military typically requests this information in the Fall semester of each academic year.
 If you do not want information to be released to the military, you must return this form by October 1st in order to ensure that your preferences are entered in time.
-Parents, guardians and eligible students are encouraged to remember that checking Box C means that Great Hearts Western Hills will not release student information to the military, but it does not mean that the military might not gather student information from other sources not affiliated with Great Hearts Western Hills
+Parents, guardians and eligible students are encouraged to remember that checking Box C means that Great Hearts Forest Heights will not release student information to the military, but it does not mean that the military might not gather student information from other sources not affiliated with Great Hearts Forest Heights.

-ALL STUDENTS ALL STUDENTS IN GRADES 9-12 PLEASE MARK EACH APPLICABLE SPACE: RELEASE TO MILITARY: A I do NOT consent to the release of directory information about the student named below outside the Great Hearts Western Hills system to sources such as an institution of higher education or newspapers and other media, except as authorized by law.
-C. I do NOT consent to the release of directory information to the military about the student named below.
-BI do NOT consent to the release of photographs or directory information within
+ALL STUDENTS ALL STUDENTS IN GRADES 9-12 PLEASE MARK EACH APPLICABLE SPACE: : RELEASE TO MILIT ARY: A I do NOT consent to the release of student named below outside the Great Hearts I such as an institution of higher education or new as authorized by law.
+B I do NOT consent to the release of phot within the Great Hearts Forest Heights system sports information, programs or articles.
+Forest Heights system to sources as a source of the sources of the s release of directory in t military about the below. nformation to the PRINT Student's Full Legal Name Students Date of Birth (1 month/day/year) PRINT Parent/Guardian/Full Legal Name Parent/Guardian Signatu re Date (month/day/year) -

-the Great Hearts Western Hills system such a

-yearbooks, rosters for sports information i,

-programs or articles.

-PRINT Student's Full Legal Name Students Date of Birth (month/day/year)

-DDINE D /C l' /E III IN December 16 and 1 and 1 and 1 PRINT Parent/Guardian/Full Legal Name Parent/Guardian Signature Date (month/day/year)

-FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT

-Use of Student Photos and Directory Information Opt Out Form
+FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT Use of Student Photos and Directory Information Opt Out Form

 You have the right to choose whether your student's directory information (as defined in the Parent and Student Handbook) is released or not.
 Please check a box in the appropriate column below and return this form to your student's school.
 Parents, guardians, or eligible students who do not check a box, or who do not return this form, give their implied consent for release of directory information, and consent to student photographs.
-If you do not wish to allow disclosure of this information, please return this form directly to Great Hearts Western Hills either in person or by U.S. mail.
+If you do not wish to allow disclosure of this information, please return this form directly to Great Hearts Forest Heights, either in person or by U.S. mail.
 If you have more than one student enrolled, you must complete a separate form for each student.

-P LL STUDENTS EACH APPLICABLE SPACE I Vestern Hills e of directory information about the student named to outside sources, as described in the School's t as authorized by law.
-Hills school se of photographs or directory information within system in sources such as yearbooks, rosters for rticles.
-PRINT Student's Full Legal Nar ne Students Date of Birth (month/day/year) PRINT Parent/Guardian/Full L egal Name Parent/Guardian Signature
+ALL STUDENTS PLEASE M IARK EACH APPLICABLE SPACE rectory information about the student named below by Greachool's Notice of Directory Information, except as authorize otographs or directory information within the Great Hearts ters for sports information, and programs or articles.
+Forest Heights PRINT Student's Full Legal Name Students Date of Birth (month/day/year) PRINT Parent/Guardian/Full Legal Name Parent/Guardian Signature Date (month/day/year)

-Date (month/day/year)